-As with collections, bundles are defined by creating a table that lists the label for each constituent collection and the collection's logical identifier.
-Then a label resembling a simple product label is prepared to assign a logical identifier to the bundle and define the common characteristics of the collections comprising the bundle.
+Bundles are defined by creating a label resembling a product label that assigns a logical identifier to the bundle and defines the common characteristics of the collections comprising the bundle.
+The bundle label includes an explicit list of the collections comprising the bundle.

-The collections listed in the bundle table must be physically located in one or more subdirectories of the directory containing the bundle label.
+The collections listed in the bundle label must be physically located in one or more subdirectories of the directory containing the bundle label.
 [Note: This constraint will be discussed further, as is it not clear that it will be possible - or reasonable to enforce - in all cases.]